 In both cases, you can use third-party wallet pass providers (e.g., PassKit, Badge, WalletPasses) who abstract the heavy lifting.

-Wallet doesn’t update itself automatically, the synchronization depends on webhooks.
-Voucherify issues webhooks whenever points are earned, tiers are upgraded, or coupons are redeemed.
-Your backend consumes those events and PATCHes the Google LoyaltyObject with the updated balance or status.
-This ensures the customer’s pass is always up to date.
+Wallet passes stay up to date when your backend pushes new data triggered by Voucherify webhooks.
+Voucherify sends webhook events whenever points are earned, tiers change, or coupons are redeemed.
+Your backend listens for those events and PATCHes the Google LoyaltyObject with the updated balance or status.

 For redemptions, the flow is reversed.
 When a customer presents a Wallet pass, the POS scans the barcode.
 That code is sent to Voucherify’s Redemptions API, which validates and processes the redemption.
 Voucherify then triggers another webhook so your backend can update Wallet again, reflecting the reduced balance or redeemed reward.